 With the exception of acoustic neuromas and some advanced cholesteatomas, vestibular disorders are lifestyle threatening rather than life threatening.
-You and your otologist or ear nose and throat (ENT) surgeon, will need to decide whether a medical or surgical approach is best for you.
+You and your otolaryngologist (ENT) or neuro-otologist will need to decide whether a medical or surgical approach is best for you.
 This is a matter of carefully weighing the pros and cons of each choice.
 Factors include:

 - severity of the disorder

 - general health

 Successful procedures depend on an accurate diagnosis as well as choosing a procedure that meets your needs.

 Types of ear surgeries for inner ear dizziness

 Surgical procedures for inner ear dizziness are either restorative or destructive.
 The aim of restorative surgery is to rehabilitate or restore the function of the inner ear balance system.
 The aim of destructive surgery is to stop input from the inner ear balance system of the operated ear to the brain.
 Destructive procedures are usually successful at controlling dizziness, however hearing loss is a high risk.

 Surgical procedures vary by disorder.
 Surgery for disorders affecting the inner ear and vestibular nerve are described on our pages about the disorder:

 - benign paroxysmal position vertigo (BPPV)

 - perilymph fistula